kwaclaw/KdSoft.EtwListener/EtwEvents.PushAgent/Install.md

   - It can be installed by dragging it onto `tools\InstallClientPfx.cmd`, but it will be auto-detected and installed by the installer anyway.
   - The settings in `appsettings[.Local].json` must match the certificate (see [Client Authentication](#client-authentication) below), but that is handled by the installer.
-- Finally, run `InstallService.cmd -installDir <target directory> -url <manager URL>` as administrator (it will prompt for elevation if necessary):
+- Finally, run `InstallService.cmd (it will prompt for elevation if necessary):
-  - <target directory> and <manager URL> are both optional, the script will prompt for them if not provided.
+  - The script will prompt for the `<target directory>` and `<manager URL>`.
-  - On an existing installation the <target directory> should probably match the existing install directory.
+  - On an existing installation the `<target directory>` should probably match the existing install directory.
   - This will install the application as a windows service called "Etw PushAgent".

 ### Local Configuration